hilbix/tino/howto/couchdb.md

         data: [4095 bits]
 ```

-The problem, as you can see, that you cannot trust the key:
+As you can see, the problem is, that you cannot trust the key at all:

-- It is not signed by any entity you can trust
+- It is not signed by any entity you trust (usually)
 - The **the change happened on 2021-04-25** while the **key is from 2015-01-19**.
+(WTF!?!)

-> Why wasn't it used if there is such a key already?
+> Why wasn't this key used in the past when it already existed?

 Here is how I verified the key: